uqsz/operating_systems/README.md

 # Operating Systems

 This repository contains a series of labs related to operating systems concepts.
+All programs are implemented in C.

 ## Contents: